riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 <p style="text-align: center;">Table 16.2: Comparative Analysis for load testing tools </p>

+### 16.3 Nginx - Load balancer
+Nginx was chosen as a load balancer for TravelGo's system architecture due to its simplicity and lightweight footprint.
+It fit well with the system's docker based microservices architecture.
+While there are more advanced alternatives available like HAProxy or Traefik which offer dynamic service discovery, Nginx was sufficient for the experimental setup.
+Its easier integration enabled us to implement and prove horizontal scaling without adding unnecessary complexity.

 ## 17 Discussion about Cloud
 TravelGo has a global user base and considering it's microservices driven architecture, deploying the system on the cloud offers clear advantages in terms of scalability, flexibility, and integrity.
 The system aims to reach travelers, local communities, and businesses across the world.
 Therefore, leveraging cloud infrastructure ensures low latency and seamless accessibility across regions.
 Cloud providers offer geographically distributed data centers, enabling TravelGo to host its services closer to its users and deliver fast, consistent performance even during high-traffic periods such as holiday seasons or major events. <br>